 Family is notified first.
 Once this occurs, other details may be released publicly.

-Following the workplace fatality, if the workplace is covered by the WCB, a special team from the WCB contacts the family, beginning the process of adjudication to determine what WCB benefits are payable.
+Following the workplace fatality, if the workplace is covered by WCB Nova Scotia, a special team contacts the family, beginning the process of adjudication to determine what WCB benefits are payable.